 At Trinity College and the University of Melbourne, we're passionate about ensuring a safe, welcoming environment for you to complete your studies in.
 While Melbourne is a typically safe city for international students, we take special measures to ensure our students feel comfortable.

 Safety in Melbourne

-Melbourne is ranked as the fifth safest city in the world, according to The Economist Safe Cities Index 2017.
+Melbourne is ranked as one of the top 10 safest cities in the world, according to the Economist Safe Cities Index 2019.
 The city is ranked highly for digital security, health security, infrastructure and personal security and there are very few natural disasters experienced in Melbourne.